EliMartian/fortune_teller_app/README.md

 ## Feature 4: User Shop feature and associated number of requests
 * Displaying options for Shop and getting the shop to appear for the user
-* Updating shop options to reflect pricing ideas for monetization

 ## Feature 5: Security
-* Toggleable setting so that users have to put in their device passcode when logging in to the app from home screen
 * Store API key securely

 # Various States that an app can enter on IOS